-Following [20], the modal matching approach in [25] uses a mass and stiffness matrix that is built up from the Gaussian of the distances between any point feature in one set and the other.
-The eigen vectors of such matrices are ordered according their eigen values and are called mode shape vectors.
+The modal matching approach in [15] uses a mass and stiffness matrix that is built up from the Gaussian of the distances between any point feature in one set and the other.
+The eigenvectors of such matrices are ordered according their eigenvalues and are called mode shape vectors.
 The correspondence is computed by comparing each point's relative participation in the Eigen-modes.
 The basic idea is that while a point-set of a certain shape is non-rigidly deforming, different points at different locations should have systematically different ways of movement.
 Such differences are used to distinguish the points and determine their correspondences.
+Robust point matching (RPM) was introduced by Gold et al. [10] the method performs registration using deterministic annealing and soft assignment of correspondences between point sets.
+Whereas in ICP the correspondence generated by the nearest-neighbor heuristic is binary, RPM uses a soft correspondence where the correspondence between any two points can be anywhere from 0 to 1, although it ultimately converges to either 0 or 1.
+The correspondences found in RPM is always one-to-one, which is not always the case in ICP.